Formalities over—why do so many companies suck at talent mobility? That’s really the question worth asking.

 In both cases—whether local or global—an organization’s ability to mobilise talent strategically is a direct measure of its ability to remain competitive, resilient to change and innovate to sustain growth.

-The difference is, the moment your talent mobility needs to go global, you say ‘hello’ to a cluster of new hurdles for relocating employees overseas.
+The difference is, the moment your talent mobility needs to go global, you say ‘hello’ to a cluster of new hurdles for relocating employees to other countries.

 - New-country employment law and local-compliance risk

 - Payroll changes and employee classification by region

 - Mounting costs, known and unknown

 - Additional hires for local payroll and tax

 Is it any wonder so many employers won’t budge to accommodate employee requests to let them take their job with them when life plans take them overseas?

 To make a global mobility program successful, organisations need to address the challenges mentioned earlier proactively.
 They must ensure compliance with local laws and regulations, establish fair and competitive compensation and benefits, provide comprehensive support for relocation and foster an inclusive and supportive workplace culture.